myarchive/meteor-mrc/README.md

 # Meteor Relay Chat (MRC)

+This project is in beta!
+Please consider helping to bring it to reality faster..

 Meteor Relay Chat (MRC) is a Meteor chat implementation modeled after IRC.
 This is a complete solution and is customizable but not intended as an embedded solution in to an existing site.

 # Installation

 1. `meteor add alisalaah:mrc`
 2. Add `{{> mrc}}` within your body tags
-3. Add your desired login services `meteor add accounts-ui accounts-facebook`
+3. Add your desired login services `meteor add accounts-facebook` (currently during beta accounts-password is added by the package, this will be removed from the package so that it can be added only by user choice, later)

 * Note: MRC is intended for a blank Meteor application